cf-labs/cf-labs/README.md

 ## Currently building: Project Meridian

 Finding local events means searching across a multitude of disconnected sources, city and venue sites, tourism boards, social media, and ticketing platforms.
-Project Meridian pulls thousands of events a month into one feed for discovery and planning, filterable and searchable down to your area.
+Project Meridian pulls 1000s of events a month into one feed for discovery and planning, filterable and searchable down to your area.
 It personalizes to the categories you follow and grows over time.
 A consumer iOS app launching July 2026, starting in the Utah market.
 Calling it Project Meridian until launch.

 I architected and built two systems end to end through agentic engineering, one feeding the other: